-2.12 Non-concessional contributions
+2.9 Non-concessional contributions

 Non-concessional contributions are generally contributions made by or for a member that are not taxed in the fund.
 For example, they are made from an individual's after-tax income.
 There is a limit on the amount of non-concessional contributions you can make in a financial year to your super.
-See 2.13.10 Contribution limits.
+See 2.10.14 Contribution limits.

-Non-concessional contributions in a financial vear include:
+Non-concessional contributions in a financial year include:

-- personal contributions for which you do not claim an income tax deduction. - contributions your spouse makes to your super fund account, - contributions in excess of your small business capital gains tax (CGT) exemption cap amount, - amounts transferred from foreign super funds (except for amounts included in the fund's assessable income), and - contributions made for a member who is under 18 years of age that are not employer contributions.
+- personal contributions for which you do not claim an income tax deduction, - contributions your spouse makes to your super fund account, - contributions in excess of your small business capital gains tax (CGT) exemption cap amount, - amounts transferred from foreign super funds (except for amounts included in the fund's assessable income), and - contributions made for a member who is under 18 years of age that are not employer contributions.

-2.13 Concessional contributions
+2.10 Concessional contributions

-A concessional contribution is a contribution that is made by or for you to a complying super fund and is assessable income of the fund (which means the fund will pay tax on your behalf).
-Concessional contributions include SG contributions paid by your employer, additional contributions made by your employer, salary sacrificed contributions deducted from your before tax-salary and personal contributions for which you have claimed a tax deduction.
+A concessional contribution is a contribution that is made by you or for you to a complying super fund and is assessable income of the fund (which means the fund will pay tax on your behalf).
+Concessional contributions include SG contributions paid by your employer, notional taxed contributions attributable to your Defined Benefit, additional contributions made by your employer (including employer paid administration fee rebates), salary sacrificed contributions deducted from your before tax-salary, and personal contributions for which you have claimed a tax deduction.
 For each financial year, there is a cap on the contributions you can receive that are concessionally taxed.
-See 2.13.10 Contribution limits.
+See 2.10.14 Contribution limits.

-2.13.1 Salary sacrifice
+2.10.1 Salary sacrifice

 Some employers allow you to make contributions to super from your before-tax salary.
 These contributions are known as salary sacrifice and are subject to contribution caps.
-See 2.13.10 Contribution limits.
+See 2.10.14 Contribution limits.
 Making extra super contributions by salary sacrificing can reward you with tax benefits - 15% tax is deducted from your super money, which is lower than most people's personal tax rate which can be as high as 45% (plus Medicare levy).